OpenRailAssociation/github-org-manager/README.md

 Some examples:

-* `gh-org-mgr -c myorgconf`: synchronize the settings of the GitHub organization with your local configuration in the given configuration path (`myorgconf`).
+* `gh-org-mgr sync -c myorgconf`: synchronize the settings of the GitHub organization with your local configuration in the given configuration path (`myorgconf`).
 This may create new teams, remove/add members, and change permissions.
-* `gh-org-mgr -c myorgconf --dry`: as above, but do not make any modification.
+* `gh-org-mgr sync -c myorgconf --dry`: as above, but do not make any modification.
 Perfect for testing your local configuration and see its potential effects.
-* `gh-org-mgr -c myorgconf --debug`: the first example, but show full debugging information.
+* `gh-org-mgr sync -c myorgconf --debug`: the first example, but show full debugging information.

 ## License